Asymptotic behavior of density in the boundary-driven exclusion process on the Sierpinski gasket: Hydrodynamic limits: Statement of results

 Now suppose the test function is time-dependent: take $F\in C([0,T],{\rm dom}\Delta) \cap C^1((0,T), {\rm dom}\Delta)$, and denote $F_t= F(t,\cdot)$.
 Then by Dynkin's formula and the aforementioned arguments, we obtain that

 is a martingale with quadratic variation

 To deduce heuristically from the previous decompositions the notion of weak solutions that appear in \eqref{eq:ThetaD} and \eqref{eq:ThetaR} for the corresponding regime of $b$, we argue as follows.
 From the computations of \S\ref{sec:dentight}, we will see that the martingale that appears in \eqref{eq:Dynkin1} vanishes in $L^2(\mathbb{P}_{\mu_N})$ as $N\to\infty$.
-The third term on the RHS of \eqref{eq:Dynkin1} will correspond to the third term on the RHS of both $\Theta_{\rm Dir}(t)$ and $\Theta_{\rm Rob}(t)$.
+The third term on the right-hand side of \eqref{eq:Dynkin1} will correspond to the third term on the right-hand side of both $\Theta_{\rm Dir}(t)$ and $\Theta_{\rm Rob}(t)$.
 Now we argue for boundary terms for each regime of $b$.
 In the case $b<5/3$, $F(a)=0$ for all $a\in V_0$, so from Lemma \ref{lem:replace2} we easily obtain the remaining term in the definition of $\Theta_{\rm Dir}(t)$.
-In the case $b>5/3$, we easily see that the term on the RHS inside the square brackets vanishes as $N\to\infty$.
+In the case $b>5/3$, we easily see that the term on the right-hand side inside the square brackets vanishes as $N\to\infty$.
 To treat the remaining term it is enough to recall the replacement Lemma \ref{lem:replace1}.
 Finally, in the Robin case $b=5/3$, one repeats exactly the same procedure as in the two previous cases.
 All the details can be found in \S\ref{sec:Hydro}.